-Repeating students must adhere to academic standards set forth in a probation as delineated by the Dean or designee in consultation with the ASC.
-Because this is the student's second opportunity to participate in the curriculum, and because of previous academic difficulties, all repeating students will be placed on probation.
-Repeating students will remain on probation throughout the repeated year of study and until the student successfully completes the remediation process as determined by the Dean or designee.
-Students repeating a year may also be subject to certain scholastic restrictions other than those established for the class with which the student entered the College (e.g., restricted participation in student organizations and off-campus travel.)
-Such determinations will be made by the Dean or designee.
-If a repeating student earns a "D" or "F" grade in any course during the repeated year, the student will be dismissed from OSU-COM.
+Repeating students must adhere to academic standards set forth in their probation as delineated in this Handbook and by the Dean or designee in consultation with the ASC.
+Because this is the student's second opportunity to participate in the curriculum, and because of previous academic difficulties, all students who are required to repeat a year will be placed on probation.
+Probationary status may be lifted following the successful completion of the repeated year; however, continued adherence to the Terms of Probation is mandatory until the student passes Comprehensive Osteopathic Medical Licensing Examination (COMLEX) Level 1. .
+When a student is required to repeat an academic year, the student will be dismissed if the student earns a "D" or "F" grade in any course that the student previously earned a "D" or "F" grade.
+Additionally, the student will be dismissed if the student earns a "D" or "F" grade in more than one course after beginning the repeated year.
+Only in extenuating circumstances will there be any exceptions to this policy.

-8.1.1.3 Dismissal from OSU-COM.
+8.1.1.4 The student be dismissed from OSU-COM.

-Exceeding the allowed number of credit hours/courses with "D" or "F" grades results in dismissal from OSU-COM (i.e., more than six (6) total credit hours or more than three courses in an academic year, or more than ten (10) total credit hours in the preclinical years).
+Exceeding the allowed number of credit hours/courses with "D" or "F" grades results in dismissal from OSU-COM (i.e., more than ten (10) total credit hours in the preclinical years).